 Ayurvedic Tips When Eating Raw Foods:

-I recommend eating this either for Lunch or breakfast but NOT for dinner.
-This raw recipe is extremely high in Vitamins and Minerals which are better absorbed during the day than night.
+I recommend eating this either for Lunch or dinner.
+This raw recipe is extremely high in Vitamins and Minerals.
+If you have water retention or swelling it is better to consume during the day when the thyroid gland is active.
 As per Ayurveda raw food and raw juices must be consumed during the day when the sun is up and the body’s digestive power is at its peak.
+However when I tested this recipe for dinner it worked for me as the sauce or the pesto used for the recipe has powerful metabolizer such as garlic and ginger.

 - 2 small Zucchini, spiral cut